The Chase Sapphire Reserve® and Delta SkyMiles® Platinum American Express Card are two good options for travel credit cards.

 |

-Winner: The card_name offers better options at redeeming rewards over Delta SkyMiles.
+The Chase Sapphire Reserve offers better options at redeeming rewards over Delta SkyMiles.

 The Verdict

-Both the card_name and Delta Platinum Amex are good options.
+Both the Chase Sapphire Reserve and Delta Platinum Amex are good options.

 The Sapphire Reserve is a better option if you fly multiple airlines each year and want airport lounge access.